Skip to main content

 All API requests require authentication using either:

-• Personal Access Tokens (PAT) - User-scoped tokens created in a user’s profile settings Note: If connecting to the MCP Server via OAuth, Omni will automatically create an MCP OAuth PAT for the authenticating user.
-See the MCP Server authentication documentation for more information.
+• Personal Access Tokens (PAT) - User-scoped tokens created in a user’s profile settings.
+PATs allow individual users to use the Omni API with their own permissions.
+A PAT is scoped to the user who creates it and will inherit their in-app permissions.
+Note: If connecting to the MCP Server or CLI through OAuth, Omni will automatically create an OAuth PAT for the authenticating user.
+See the MCP Server authentication documentation or CLI authentication documentation for more information.

-Use the following table to compare API key types:
+Use the following table to compare API token types:

-Organization API keyPersonal Access Token (PAT)MCP OAuth PAT
+Organization API keyPersonal Access Token (PAT)CLI OAuth PATMCP OAuth PAT

 Authorization header